PG Music Band-in-a-Box by Sound-Guy

 The VSTi plug-in has been enhanced with more added functions and works fine in my tests with both REAPER and Studio One.

 Will aid (and challenge!) anyone from a novice musician to a seasoned composer.

-Extremely comprehensive set of functions that may confuse new users if they try to understand it all!
+Extremely comprehensive set of functions that may confuse new users if they try to understand it all at once!

 There is no free demo version of BIAB, but you have 30 days to evaluate the program, and if it doesn’t work for you, PG Music will refund your money (and they are nice honest Canadians!).